 “I asked for that game,” said Holly, her voice beginning to rise.
 “You said I wasn’t old enough.
 Why does he get it?”

-Lunch proceeded under a clinging shroud of tension, under which none of them dared speak, least of all Holly, who kept her eyes on her food while she thought of all the places she’d rather be.
+Lunch proceeded under a clinging shroud of tension.
+None of them dared speak, least of all Holly, who kept her eyes on her food while she thought of all the places she’d rather be.
 Afterwards, they split up again.
 While her mother tried on a new skirt in an over-lit changing room, Holly walked away from browsing shirts and left the store.

 She wanted to find Nate at first, but soon gave up on that and wandered toward the video game store.
-The patrolling safety robots might have found a lone girl walking the mall anomalous, so Holly did the best she could to tag along with other families when one was in sight, as long as they were going in her direction.
+The patrolling safety robots might have found a lone girl walking the mall anomalous, so Holly did the best she could to tag along with other families when one was in sight.
 She got some funny looks, but nobody tried to stop her.
 It wasn’t illegal, and there was no danger for her or anyone else, so why bother?

 “Me,” said Holly.
 “I have the money.”
 She put her debit card next to the game.
 She knew she had enough left from the clothes budget to afford it.

 “I bet,” said the woman.
 She leaned across the counter and spoke softly to Holly.
 “Look around, kid,” she said.
 “If it were up to me, I’d let you have it.
 But I’m the last human working in this store, the last non-robot on this entire floor.
 I sell you an illegal game and it’s all over for me.”
 She glanced over her shoulder, toward one of the cameras.
 “Sorry,” she said, snatching the game away from Holly.

 Holly had finished crying when they found her.
 The cashier called in the name on the debit card after Holly ran away, and safety robots tracked her down in a department store, where she hid in a rack of soft, blue sweatshirts.
 Her father pulled her out, then bought her ice cream.
 He didn’t ask her why she was so upset.